 Rating Authorities

-On this site, we use the term “Rating Authorities” to refer to the people who make the rating decisions for Military Disability.
-You’ll hear other terms like “claim processors,” “adjudicators,” “raters,” etc., but since we cover both DoD and VA systems and numerous special boards, like the PDBR, we needed a general term to describe anyone assigning the actual rating, regardless of their affiliation.
+Throughout your military disability journey, you’ll hear other terms like “claim processors,” “adjudicators,” “raters,” etc., but since we cover both of the DoD and VA systems and numerous special boards, like the PDBR, we needed a general term to describe anyone assigning the actual disability ratings, regardless of their affiliation.

 Rating Authorities are individual caseworkers who are assigned to review each claim or appeal.